-Please see the questions and answers below to frequently asked questions!
+Below are the answers to some of our frequently asked questions!
 If you require further assistance, do not hesitate to contact our Chapter Manager.

 Q) I’ve heard about the success of your Straws Suck Campaign and would like to launch this campaign where I live/I’d like the business I work for to eliminate single use plastic straws

 This campaign is a lot of fun and anyone can run it!
 Please refer to our Straws Suck Campaign Pack for all of the information you will need.

 Q) I’d love to organize a beach clean up, but I don’t know where to start!

 Surfrider Pacific Rim holds monthly community beach clean ups through our Love Your Beach Clean Program.
 Every month, a different Executive Committee Member leads the clean up, and they follow the LYBC Lead Guidelines.
 This will give you a step by step on how to organize and executive the clean up and ensure it is a success!
 For recycling of debris, you can sign up to Terracycle.ca to send them the plastic you find on the beach for free.
 If you are in British Columbia, you can also get in touch with Ocean Legacy Foundation, and find out if you can drop your marine debris off at their Marine Debris Intake Centre.
 This is who Surfrider Pacific Rim works with to recycle the marine debris we collect!

 Q) I’ve seen that all Surfrider Pacific Rim events strive to be waste free.
 How can I do this, and take other measures to ensure an event I am organizing is sustainable?

 An excellent resource to follow is the Sustainable Event Toolkit, developed by Purposeful Projects for the District of Tofino.
 We refer to this guideline, and support local cafes and restaurants who ensure food is packaged in reusable containers.
 You can find all of the Toolkit resources here: http://www.tofino.ca/festivals-and-events.